 28 Santa Teresa is an interim station.
-Gilroy has immediate plans to increase staffing to three for a full 24 hours and future plans construct a permanent fire station.
+Gilroy continues to strive to increase staffing to three for a full 24 hours and desires to construct a permanent fire station.

 27 Division Chiefs work a 40-hour week, however there is one assigned 24/7.
-If the DC lives in the city they are allowed to respond from home after hours.
+If the DC lives in the city, they are allowed to respond from home after hours.